 Does Gluten Lead to Less Manly Men?

 Gluten is known to effect the production of hormones in both men and women.
 Studies have shown that gluten can disrupt the endocrine system leading to reduced hormone production.
+Gluten and testosterone deficiency are linked.
 Another one of the detrimental mechanisms of gluten is nutritional loss via malabsorption of vitamins and minerals from food.
 These loses can also lead to hormone disruption as well.
 The following diagram illustrates some of the commonly known effects of nutritional deficiency on testosterone (test) levels.
 Many of the male patients that come to visit me are experiencing multiple symptoms of testosterone deficiency.

 - Low libido